DukeRobotics/robosub-ros/onboard/catkin_ws/src/controls/README.md

         - The updated [static power global](#static-power-global) for the system
 - Response:
     - `bool success`
-        - `true`: The static power global was successfully set
+        - `true`: The static power global was successfully set.
-        - `false`: The static power global was not successfully set
+        - `false`: The static power global was not successfully set.
     - `string message`
-        - A human-readable message indicating the success or failure of the request
+        - A human-readable message indicating the success or failure of the request.

 #### `/controls/set_power_scale_factor`
 - Type: `custom_msgs/SetPowerScaleFactor`
 - Description: Sets the [power scale factor](#power-scale-factor) for the system.
 Updates the [robot config file](#robot-config-file) with the new power scale factor.
 - Request:
     - `float64 power_scale_factor`
-        - The updated [power scale factor](#power-scale-factor) for the system
+        - The updated [power scale factor](#power-scale-factor) for the system.
 - Response:
     - `bool success`
-        - `true`: The power scale factor was successfully set
+        - `true`: The power scale factor was successfully set.
-        - `false`: The power scale factor was not successfully set
+        - `false`: The power scale factor was not successfully set.
     - `string message`
-        - A human-readable message indicating the success or failure of the request
+        - A human-readable message indicating the success or failure of the request.

 > [!NOTE]
 > When calling one of the services above to update the PID gains, static power global, or power scale factor, if the request is not valid, the system will not update the respective value(s), will return `false` in the response, and will continue operation.